 - From debris, dust, dirt impregnating the skin surface and loosing it’s effectiveness (opposite of above).

 Both problems can be fixed by reactivating your glue in the steps below.
-This heating process will force dirt and debris down, and the reactivated glue to the surface.
+This heating process will A physical energy that can push or pull on something.
+Your weight is the force that you push on the earth with, when there are no other accelerations." class="glossaryLink " target="_blank">force dirt and debris down, and the reactivated glue to the surface.
 It will also drive out moisture through heat and on a molecular level will redistribute the tackiness of the glue.

 Just as you use heat to apply a re-glue, you can also use heat to reactivate the skin glue.
 If you saved the transfer sheets (the paper backing) from your skins you will replace this onto the glue side of skins.
 You can also use freezer paper, parchment paper, or a similar non-stick release paper.